bsblabs/cf-sample-dashboard/README.md

 ```

 As described in the initial section there are two ways to access the dashboard:
-- In the webapp way, the dashboard can be accessed by default at the URL `http://localhost:8989/`; please use the credentials contained in your UAA.
+- The dashboard can be accessed by default at the URL `http://localhost:8989/dashboard/`; please use the credentials contained in your UAA.
 - The technical endpoint can be accessed by default at `http://localhost:8989/services/v1/ping`; please use the credentials `admin:admin` (basic authentication).